ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 1. `SELECT count() FROM test_table WHERE date = '2018-10-10'`
 2. `SELECT count() FROM (SELECT * FROM test_table) WHERE date = '2018-10-10'`

-If `enable_optimize_predicate_expression = 1`, then the execution time of these queries is equal, because `WHERE` applies to subquery directly.
+If `enable_optimize_predicate_expression = 1`, then the execution time of these queries is equal, because ClickHouse apply `WHERE` to subquery when processing it.

 If `enable_optimize_predicate_expression = 0`, then the second query is executed much slower, because the `WHERE` clause applies to all the data after the subquery finishes.